CoBrALab/cortical_markers_paper/README.md

-All code used to generate the results seen in the manuscript "High spatial overlap but diverging age-related trajectories of cortical magnetic resonance imaging markers aiming to represent intracortical myelin and microstructure"
+All code used to generate the results seen in the manuscript "High spatial overlap but diverging age-related trajectories of cortical magnetic resonance imaging markers aiming to represent intracortical myelin and microstructure" published in Human Brain Mapping by Olivier Parent and colleagues (2023).

-The preprint is available here: https://doi.org/10.1101/2022.01.27.477925
+The article is available here: https://doi.org/10.1002/hbm.26259

+Vertex-wise files are available on the Zenodo platform (https://zenodo.org/record/7729120#.ZA87d3bMK3A).

 For questions/comments, please reach out to Olivier Parent (olivier.parent@mail.mcgill.ca)